nikpapag/harness-iacm-demo/modules/vpc/README.md

 # Amazon Virtual Private Cloud Module

-This OpenTofu/Terraform module provisions an [Amazon Virtual Private Cloud] using the `aws` provider.
+This OpenTofu/Terraform module provisions an [Amazon Virtual Private Cloud] using the `aws` provider. new

 ## Features